HET303 Farm Animal Environment II

 Lecturers will be present for supervision during the group work assignment periods.

 Articles and reports from group assignments, including lecture notes.

 HET210 Domestic Animal Environments I and HET201 Domestic Animal Ethology and Welfare.

 Knowledge of mechanisation in farming is a great advantage.
 Students should also be able to search international databases in order to find relevant international scientific articles.

 Type of course:

 This course is intended for students with particular interest in animal welfare, the physical environment and farm buildings.
-Students from HiNT interested in domestic animal environments often find this course interesting.

 The external examiner will assess all submitted assignments and the written examination.